rawan-abdelrahim/alx-low_level_programming/0x12-singly_linked_lists/README.md

 # Tasks
 ## 0. Print list
+'''
-Write a function that prints all the elements of a list_t list.
+-Write a function that prints all the elements of a list_t list.

 Prototype: size_t print_list(const list_t *h);
 Return: the number of nodes
 Format: see example
 If str is NULL, print [0] (nil)
 You are allowed to use printf
+'''
 ## 1. List length
 Write a function that returns the number of elements in a linked list_t list.